pixeltris/TwitchAdSolutions/other-solutions.md

 - https://twitchls.com/
   - Uses the `embed` player.
 Purple screen may display every 10-15 mins.
 - https://reddit.com/r/Twitch/comments/kisdsy/i_did_a_little_test_regarding_ads_on_twitch_and/
   - Some countries don't get ads.
-A simple VPN/VPS could be used to block ads by proxying the m3u8 without having to run a VPS on your all your traffic (just the initial m3u8).
+A simple VPN/VPS could be used to block ads by proxying the m3u8 without having to proxy all your traffic (just the initial m3u8).